wienerjon/Gesture-Controlled-Media-Player/README.md

 3. Run the command 'python3 main.py'
 4. You should then be prompted to enter which media player you are using and the color range of your hand.
 The default is a blue glove which is what I used for testing.
+5. You can quit the program by clicking '~'

 NOTES:
 1. The media player commands will only work for iOS